yenda420/yenda420/README.md

 I am keen on learning new languages and frameworks.
 My current focus is **Java**, and I am actively engaged in learning **Spring Boot** to create scalable web applications and APIs.

-I also explore the use of **Artificial Intelligence**, specifically focusing on effective prompting, leveraging AI for productivity, and integrating AI tools into my development environment.
+I also explore the use of **Artificial Intelligence**, specifically focusing on effective prompting, leveraging AI for productivity, integrating AI tools into my development environment and so on.

 ---